Jesse Wagstaff: Perth Wildcats (2009–present)

-Coming out of college, Wagstaff was set to sign with the South Dragons, the reigning NBL champions.
-After the team folded in May 2009, he had a one-game stint in the SEABL with the Canberra Gunners before signing a two-year deal with the Perth Wildcats in June 2009.
+Out of college, Wagstaff was set to sign with the South Dragons, the reigning NBL champions.
+After the team folded in May 2009, he had a one-game stint with the Canberra Gunners in the South East Australian Basketball League before signing a two-year deal with the Perth Wildcats in June 2009.
 With veteran centre Paul Rogers injured early in the 2009–10 season, Wagstaff benefitted from the increased opportunities afforded to him in Rogers' absence.
 He averaged 9.0 points and 3.6 rebounds in 33 games and earned NBL Rookie of the Year.
 He helped the Wildcats win the 2010 championship with a 2–1 grand final series victory over the Wollongong Hawks.

 During the NBL off-season, Wagstaff played for the Perth Redbacks of the State Basketball League (SBL).
 In 26 games during the 2010 season, he averaged 21.1 points and 9.7 rebounds per game.

 In December of the 2010–11 NBL season, Wagstaff sustained an ankle injury that forced him out for seven weeks.
 The Wildcats finished fourth with a 16–12 record and lost 2–1 in the semi-finals to the New Zealand Breakers.
 In 22 games, Wagstaff averaged 8.4 points and 4.3 rebounds per game.

 During the NBL off-season, Wagstaff had an eight-game stint with the Perth Redbacks during the 2011 SBL season.
 He averaged 22.4 points and 10.8 rebounds.

 In May 2011, Wagstaff re-signed with the Wildcats on a three-year deal.
-For the 2011–12 season, Wagstaff was named the NBL's best sixth man after a standout season off the bench that included a career-high average of 11.5 points per game.
+For the 2011–12 season, Wagstaff was named the NBL Best Sixth Man after averaging a career-high 11.5 points per game off the bench.
 He also earned All-NBL Third Team honours.
 He helped the Wildcats reach the NBL Grand Final series, where they lost 2–1 to the New Zealand Breakers.

 Wagstaff helped the Wildcats return to the NBL Grand Final in the 2012–13 season, where they again faced the New Zealand Breakers and lost 2–0.
 In 31 games, he averaged 10.3 points and 3.7 rebounds per game.

 Wagstaff helped the Wildcats reach a third straight grand final in the 2013–14 season, this time winning the series 2–1 over the Adelaide 36ers to win the NBL championship.
 In 33 games, he averaged 10.5 points and 3.7 rebounds per game, while shooting a career-best 42.7% from 3-point range.